 5. LinkedIn Publishing

 After discussing some newer LinkedIn features to help your business we have discussed, we’re ending on a feature that has long existed but is more polished than before.
-Writing and sharing content has been available to users for some time, but LinkedIn has made it easier than ever for users to publish original content.
+Writing and sharing content has been available to users for some time, but LinkedIn has made it easier than ever for users to publish original content that can expand your reach beyond your existing connections.

 If you get stuck once you’re on that page, check out this post about LinkedIn ideas you can do now.